 - Recording of the Q&A is tricky and always requires the speaker to repeat the questions

 As a solution I leave the Q&A part out of the video, but it becomes tricky if there are lots of questions during the talk.
-For Windows or Linux machines so far I didn’t find a similar software like Screenflick.
+For Windows or Linux machines so far I didn’t find a software that is similar to Screenflick.
 Best would be to have Screenflick for these platforms too.

-Some workaround for the above problems can be found in the alternative setups.
+Some workarounds for the above problems can be found in the alternative setups.

 Decision Background for Hardware and Software

 Before I settled on the software and hardware I described above, I tried out different software.
 In the following I want to quickly describe why I picked the above software over other tools.

 For the video and audio recording on a Mac I picked Screenflick.
 There are free alternatives available like QuickTime which can also do screen recording.
 The biggest issues with QuickTime and other free tools was the resource usage.
 Recording a retina screen keeps the CPU busy on 70-80% which is not acceptable if a presenter wants to do a demo at the same time.
 Screenflick only uses a fraction of the CPU.
 The main reason seems to be that Screenflick stores the video in raw format and the processing has to be done afterwards, in contrast to for example QuickTime.